-IUPUI Collaborators: David Russomanno (PI); Karen Alfrey; Clayton Nicholas; Jeffrey Watt; Terri Talbert-Hatch
+IUPUI Investigators: David Russomanno (PI); Karen Alfrey; Clayton Nicholas; Jeffrey Watt; Terri Talbert-Hatch

-Memphis Collaborators: Stephanie Ivey (PI); Craig Stewart; John Haddock; James Campbell; Aaron Robinson
+Memphis Investigators: Stephanie Ivey (PI); Craig Stewart; John Haddock; James Campbell; Aaron Robinson

-UC Denver: Maryam Darbeheshti (PI); Martin Dunn; Tom Altman; Michael Jacobson
+UC Denver Investigators: Maryam Darbeheshti (PI); Martin Dunn; Tom Altman; Michael Jacobson

 Funding Organization: NSF Division of Undergraduate Education